 Regardless of exactly how the interview is structured the candidate should be informed in advance what the process will be.
 This allows them to prepare and potentially ask questions about how the interview will work.
 As interviewers this is to your benefit as it will reduce nervousness caused by the interview process and lead to better conversations.
 It may also lead to some candidates self-selecting to not continue but this is preferable to blindsiding them with an interview they are uncomfortable with.

 Lastly, you should make a decision on the candidate in a timely manner and allow the candidate to know the results as soon as possible.
 Candidates that don’t hear back in a timely manner will often assume that the result of the interview was a no and that the company does not respect candidates enough to communicate that.
 This can lead to having a reputation as not valuing the time of candidates which many people will also take to reflect.

 Final Thoughts and the Future

-Unfortunately, as Google found out, it is very possible for an interview process you think works well to in fact be no better than random chance.
-As the advice above is based on my direct experiences and the writings of others and not on scientific study you should take it with due skepticism.
-Even more troubling is the possibility that certain types of interviews may be biased against certain type of candidates that would otherwise be awesome for the position.
+This style of interviewing has worked really well for the teams I have been part of.
+However, we should continue to study the possibility that certain types of interviews may be biased against certain type of candidates that would otherwise be awesome for the position.
 This is a very serious concern and requires hard work from the industry to learn how to do better.
-It is my hope that making interviews more like the work is a way to reduce structural bias in the interview but I can not back this up with any kind of data.
+I believe that making interviews more like the work is a way to do this but more study would be required to demonstrate that.